Study with us

 Why do your postgraduate study at the Judith Lumley Centre?

-The Judith Lumley Centre is an internationally recognised multi-disciplinary research centre within the Faculty of Health Sciences, La Trobe University.
-We are located in the heart of Melbourne's city centre.
+The Judith Lumley Centre is an internationally recognised multi-disciplinary research centre within the School of Nursing and Midwifery, La Trobe University.
+We're located in Melbourne's north-eastern suburb of Bundoora, the campus is set in beautiful native bushland and with its own wildlife sanctuary, just 14 km from the city centre.

 The primary focus of research at the Judith Lumley Centre is in the following areas:

 - Mother and infant health and maternity services;

 - Preventing and reducing violence against woman and children;

 - Transition to contemporary parenthood – preparation and support;